 Please note: These AssureSign-Templates are different to our DocumentsCorePack templates!

-AssureSign templates define how AssureSign should work with DCP templates, like who is getting which emails at what time etc.
+AssureSign templates define how AssureSign should work with DocumentsCorePack templates, like who is getting which emails at what time etc.

 That is why DocumentsCorePack needs exactly one AssureSign template corresponding to the number of signers (which is identical to the number of signatures).
 So if there is/are

-two signatures DocumentsCorePack needs an AssureSign-Template called mscrmAddons_2Signer and so on…
+two signatures: DocumentsCorePack needs an AssureSign-Template called mscrmAddons_2Signer.

-Please note: It includes 3 files so you can use up to 3 signers in AssureSign.
+Please find here the latest version of our AssureSignTemplates.
+Make sure you select the AssureSign Templates for the Classic setup.
+It includes 3 files so you can use up to 3 signers in AssureSign.

 To import AssureSign templates, repeat the following steps for all three files